tjavakhadze/FOPproject/README.md

 # FOPproject
 My assignment was to write a ruby>java interpreter.
 Since I am doing this project on my own, I have taken on all the group roles, so I won't mention them.
+This is the User Guide:
-My interpreter is quite easy to use, you just have to create an instance of the class MinimalInterpreter and then call on the eval method of the minimalinterpreter object and pass a Ruby code (as string) as an argument, like so:
+My interpreter is quite easy to use, you just have to create an instance of the class MinimalInterpreter in the main method and then call on the eval method of the minimalinterpreter object and pass a Ruby code (as string) as an argument, like so:

 MinimalInterpreter interpreter = new MinimalInterpreter();
 String prog = """